-It is critical to avoid dropping screws into the source when reinstalling the crucible.
-Therefore, it is important to use the special Allen tool correctly to handle the screws that secure the crucible to its mounting flange.
-For best results, make sure that the tool's sleeve extends as far as possible down over the head of each screw before inserting it into place.
+It is important to use the special Allen tool correctly when installing the screws that secure the crucible to its mounting flange, so that these screws are not dropped into the recesses of the source.
+To prevent this from happening, make sure that the tool's sleeve extends as far as possible down over the head of each screw before inserting it into place, as shown in Figure 6-3.
+Follow these steps when (re-)installing a crucible:

-- (a) Position the crucible mounting flange so that you can see six of the eight screw holes. - (b) Angle the crucible into the position shown in Figure 6-6.
-Then lower its rear end so that its bottom surface is horizontal, and lower it straight down onto the O-ring.

-Be careful not to scrape the underside of the crucible against the stainless steel water baffle, as doing so may damage the O-ring-sealing surface on the bottom of the crucible.

-- (c) Rotate the crucible until the six threaded holes in the mounting flange are visible through the holes in the crucible's base. - (d) Insert screws into the six accessible holes and screw them down enough to partially compress the Oring.
-As you do so, work your way around the periphery of the crucible in a star-shaped pattern, tightening all sides evenly and gradually. - (e) Rotate the crucible so that the other two screw holes are visible, insert screws into them, and tightening them about the same amount as you have already tightened the other six screws. - (f) Working your way around the crucible in a star-shaped pattern, continue tightening the screws in two more stages, until you can tell that the O-ring is completely compressed.
+- (a) Position the crucible mounting flange so that you can see six of the eight screw holes. - (b) Angle the crucible into the position shown in Figure 6-5.
+Next, lower its rear end so that its bottom surface is horizontal; then lower the crucible straight down onto the O-ring.
+As you perform this step, take great care to avoid scraping the underside of the crucible's O-ring-sealing surface against the water baffle. - (c) Rotate the crucible until the six threaded holes in the crucible mounting flange are visible through the holes in the base of the crucible. - (d) Insert screws into the six accessible holes and screw them down enough to partially compress the Oring.
+As you do so, work your way around the periphery of the crucible in a star-shaped pattern, tightening the screws evenly and gradually. - (e) Rotate the crucible so that the other two screw holes are visible, insert screws into them, and tighten them about the same amount that you have already tightened the other six screws. - (f) Work your way around the crucible in a star-shaped pattern, tightening the screws in two more stages, until you can tell that the O-ring is completely compressed.

 Step 6: Remove the emitter assembly, if you have not already done so.
-First remove the knurled nut that secures the emitter to the source's baseplate, as shown in Figure 6-7.
-Then pull the emitter straight out from the source.
+First remove the knurled nut that secures the emitter to the source baseplate, as shown in Figure 6-6.
+Then remove the emitter.

-Figure 6-7.
+Figure 6-6.
 Removing the emitter assembly

 Step 7: Remove the two screws that secure the coil shield to the source.
-Then remove the coil shield and pull the coil assembly straight out from the coil housing.
+Then remove the coil shield and pull the coil assembly straight out of the coil housing.

-Step 8: Remove the screws that secure the side-drive assembly to the left- or right-hand pole piece, as the case may be (see Figure 6-8).
+Step 8: If this is a side-drive gun, remove the screws that secure the side-drive assembly to the left- or right-hand pole piece, as the case may be.